py5coding/py5book/content/live_coding.md

 Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to articulate what Live Coding can and cannot handle.

-Consider the following Python code for the below discussion.
+Consider the following example Sketch for the below discussion.

 ```python
 import numpy as np